mia-platform/documentation/docs/fast_data/configuration/projections.md

 ## Create a System of Records

-To create a projection, you should create a System of Records.
-This is the data source which updates the projections.
+To create a Projection, you should first of all create a System of Records, which is the data source that updates the Projection.

-To do so, open the **Projections** section in the fast data group of Mia-Platform Console.
-Then, select the create button.
+To do so, open the **Projections** section in the Fast Data group of Mia-Platform Console.
+Then, select the `Create new System of Records` button.

-The creation of a System of Records requires you to insert a system ID which is useful to recognize the system, and to choose if you want to set the Real Time Updater manually or with Low Code configuration.
+The creation of a System of Records requires you to insert a System ID, which is basically the name to recognize the System, and to choose the [Kafka message adapter](/fast_data/configuration/realtime_updater/common.md#kafka-adapters-kafka-messages-format) to be used: [DB2](/fast_data/configuration/realtime_updater/common.md#ibm-infosphere-data-replication-for-db2), [Golden Gate](/fast_data/configuration/realtime_updater/common.md#oracle-goldengate) or [Custom](/fast_data/configuration/realtime_updater/common.md#custom).
+The System of Records is then created.

 Additionally, you have to choose a Kafka adapter format: